-- (v) it denies that any involvement of Monsanto had an impact on the validity of the conclusions of the correspondence referred to in paragraph 7 of the Applicant's Reply of Professor Bruce Chassy. - 10.
-It admits the allegation in paragraph 10. - 11.
-In answer to paragraph 11, it: - (a) admits that the article by Henry Miller titled 'Scientists Smell a Rat in Fraudulent Study' published in Forbes in 2012 (2012 Forbes Article) did not name Monsanto Employees as authors of, or contributors to, but says that it would have been inappropriate for it to do so, as the contribution of Monsanto employees was limited and was in the nature of general suggestions and identification of inaccuracies in the draft article; - (b) otherwise denies the allegations in paragraph 11;
+- 9. It admits the allegation in paragraph 9. - 10.
+In answer to paragraph 10, it: - (a) admits that the article by Henry Miller titled 'Scientists Smell a Rat in Fraudulent Study' published in Forbes in 2012 (2012 Forbes Article) did not name Monsanto Employees as authors of, or contributors to, but says that it would have been inappropriate for it to do so, as the contribution of Monsanto employees was limited and was in the nature of general suggestions and identification of inaccuracies in the draft article; - (b) otherwise denies the allegations in paragraph 10; - (c) says further that subject to production by the Applicant of the 2012 Forbes Article, and reference at trial to its full terms and effect: - (i) the scientific community had raised criticisms of the Séralini 2012 Paper; - (ii) the 2012 Forbes Article stated, among other things, that: - (A) 'There is so much wrong with the experimental design that the conclusion is inescapable that the investigators intended to get a spurious, preordained result';

-- (c) says further that subject to production by the Applicant of the 2012 Forbes Article, and reference at trial to its full terms and effect: - (i) the scientific community had raised criticisms of the Séralini 2012 Paper: - (ii) the 2012 Forbes Article stated, among other things, that: - (A) 'There is so much wrong with the experimental design that the conclusion is inescapable that the investigators intended to get a spurious, preordained result'; - (B) 'mortality rates and tumor incidence in all experimental groups fall within historical norms for this strain of laboratory rats'; - (C) 'the statistical methods employed were unconventional and appeared to be selected specifically in order to give a certain resulf; - (D) 'absence of statistical analysis for mortality or tumor incidence'; - (E) 'inappropriate, unnecessary suffering of the rats, which should have been euthanized long before the tumors became so huge an especially egregious ethics violation'; - (F) 'the reported results conflict with innumerable experiments conducted by laboratories around the world on both genetically engineered corn and glyphosate, and also with vast real-world experience'; and - (G) 'the publication of this article represents an abject, egregious failure of peer-review and editorial competence at Food and Chemical Toxicology, the journal in which it appeared'; and - (iii) it denies that any involvement of Monsanto in the preparation of the 2012 Forbes Article had an impact on the validity of the conclusions reached in the 2012 Forbes Article by Henry Miller; - 12.
-In answer to paragraph 12, it: - (a) admits that the Séralini 2012 Paper was retracted from the journal Food and Chemical Toxicology but says this occurred in November 2013;
+- (B) 'mortality rates and tumor incidence in all experimental groups fall within historical norms for this strain of laboratory rats'; - (C) 'the statistical methods employed were unconventional and appeared to be selected specifically in order to give a certain result'; - (D) 'absence of statistical analysis for mortality or tumor incidence'; - (E) 'inappropriate, unnecessary suffering of the rats, which should have been euthanized long before the tumors became so huge an especially egregious ethics violation'; - (F) 'the reported results conflict with innumerable experiments conducted by laboratories around the world on both genetically engineered corn and glyphosate, and also with vast real-world experience'; and - (G) 'the publication of this article represents an abject, egregious failure of peer-review and editorial competence at Food and Chemical Toxicology, the journal in which it appeared'; and - (iii) it denies that any involvement of Monsanto in the preparation of the 2012 Forbes Article had an impact on the validity of the conclusions reached in the 2012 Forbes Article by Henry Miller; - 11.
+In answer to paragraph 11: - (a) denies the allegations in paragraph 11; - (b) it refers to and repeats paragraphs 8(b)(iii) and 10 above; - (c) it says further that the deficiencies in Séralini 2012 warranted the retraction of the paper. - 12.
+It admits the allegations in paragraph 12. - 13.
+In answer to paragraph 13, it: - (a) admits the allegations in paragraph 13; and

-- (b) refers to and repeats paragraph (8)(b)(ii), (8)(b)(iii), 8(c) and 8(e) above; and - (c) otherwise denies the allegations in paragraph 12. - 13.
-In answer to paragraph 13, it: - (a) admits the allegations in paragraph 13; and - (b) says further that the 2012 paper by Pamela Mink, Jack Mandel, Bonnielin Sceurman and Jessica Lundin titled 'Epidemiologic studies of glyphosate and cancer: a review' (Mink 2012 Paper) was also published online on 7 June 2012. - 14.
+- (b) says further that the 2012 paper by Pamela Mink, Jack Mandel, Bonnielin Sceurman and Jessica Lundin titled 'Epidemiologic studies of glyphosate and cancer: a review' (Mink 2012 Paper) was also published online on 7 June 2012. - 14.
 In answer to paragraph 14, it: - (a) admits that the Mink 2012 Paper did not name Donna Farmer or Daniel Goldstein as authors of the paper, and it says that it would have been inappropriate for it to do so: - (i) the suggested amendments to the Mink 2012 Paper were primarily confined to the introduction to the Mink 2012 Paper and did not alter any of the authors' evaluations or conclusions; - (ii) the authors of the Mink 2012 Paper retained complete authority to accept or reject suggested amendments to the Mink 2012 Paper; - (iii) to the extent that amendments and additions provided by Donna Farmer and/or Daniel Goldstein were adopted in the Mink 2012 Paper, the authors of the Mink 2012 Paper approved those suggestions; - (iv) the Mink 2012 Paper acknowledged: - (A) the contribution of Monsanto Company to the Mink 2012 Paper; - (B) the funding arrangements for the Mink 2012 Paper;